James22133/meanr_engine/README.md

 ```

 The list includes core packages such as `hmmlearn` and `pykalman` which are
-required for regime detection and Kalman filtering.
+required for regime detection and Kalman filtering. `PyYAML` is also included
+so the engine can parse the `config.yaml` file using a safe YAML loader.

 ## Usage